Biasing from galaxy trough and peak profiles with the DES Y3 redMaGiC galaxies and the weak lensing mass map: Methods

 {We refer to the identified structures as `voids' and `clusters' to distinguish them from the more general reference of troughs and peaks in the galaxy density field. } This is a slight abuse of terminology, as `clusters' typically refer to galaxy clusters as found by (for example) friends-of-friends algorithms; such clusters are smaller than cosmic voids.
 By contrast in our case the algorithm simply picks out the most extreme regions on the galaxy density maps, and hence these voids and clusters have similar scales. {The last step removes $6, 13, 13$ voids and $0, 2, 2$ clusters from bins 1, 2, 3, respectively.}

 The algorithm has two free parameters, $R_s$ and $\delta_c$.
 The choice of $R_s$ affects the scale of the density fields being probed, as well as the signal-to-noise ratio of the measured profiles \citep{2017MNRAS.465.4166K}.
 In this analysis, we wish to measure linear scale bias, hence we set $R_s=20\mpcoh$; a larger $R_s$ would result in too sparse a sample in the first lens bin. {These correspond to angular scales $\theta_s = 1.50^{\circ}, 0.99^{\circ}, 0.77^{\circ}$ for lens bins 1, 2, 3, respectively.} The choice of $\delta_c$ controls how extreme are the centres of the identified structures; we choose $\delta_c$ to correspond to the $10\%$ most overdense (underdense) pixels on the smoothed density map for cluster (void) finding.
 Fig.~\ref{fig: DES_redmagic_y3_smthdens} shows, on cutouts of the smoothed DES Y3 \texttt{redMaGiC} galaxy density maps, the voids and clusters identified using this procedure. {Changing the value of $\delta_c$ will generally not affect the deepest voids (peakest clusters) in the catalogue, but will add or remove ones close to the thresholds.} {The $\delta_c$ values for the smoothed maps are $-0.15, -0.15, -0.16$ for voids and $0.16, 0.15, 0.16$ for clusters in lens bins 1, 2, 3, respectively.
-The fact that these values are very similar and symmetric for voids and clusters is the result of a large $\theta_s$ fixed in comoving scale.}
+The fact that these values are very similar and symmetric for voids and clusters is the result of a large $\theta_s$ fixed in comoving scale.} {Fig.~\ref{fig: delta_g_distribution} shows the distribution of the smoothed $\delta_g$ and $\kappa$ maps in the DES Y3 data.
+The smoothing angles for the galaxy density contrast are used for void/cluster finding, corresponding to a comoving scale of $R_s=20h^{-1}$Mpc, while the smoothing scale for the reconstructed $\kappa$ map is fixed to $\theta_s=20'$.
+In the figure the pixels used for void (cluster) finding are shaded blue (red) for the $\delta_g$ distribution.
+We can see a skewness in the smoothed $\delta_g$ distribution, while the distribution for $\kappa$ is more Gaussian.}

 This algorithm is to be contrasted to some other two-dimensional structure finding methods, such as the counts-in-cell methods in \cite{2016MNRAS.455.3367G}. {Even though the algorithm is designed to identify independent peaks and troughs, there could still be deep, small voids found in a larger, shallower void, and vice versa for clusters.} Note that these two-dimensional structures are also different from those found using a three-dimensional finder algorithm, such as watershed \citep{2007MNRAS.380..551P} or Voronoi tessellation \citep[\texttt{ZOBOV,}][]{2008MNRAS.386.2101N}.